 - 1 tbsp olive oil (optional)

-Start by soaking the beans over night if you wish.
+- Start by soaking the beans overnight if you wish.
 This is not necessary, but it is recommended to diminish the cooking time.
-I, however don’t do this since I cook my beans in a pressure cooker that I cannot do without.
-It reduces the cooking time to half.
+I, however, don’t do this since I cook my beans in a pressure cooker that I cannot do without.
+It reduces cooking time to half.